 Putting things right

 We explained to Bodhi that we thought the insurer had given him enough information about the policy to decide if it was right for him.
-We said that it wasn’t unreasonable for the insurer to reject the claim because the terms excluded pre-existing medical conditions.
+We said it was reasonable for the insurer to reject the claim because the terms excluded pre-existing medical conditions.